 It is always important for those attending a meeting, conference or another event to feel that the time spent has been productive and efficient.
 Preparation is essential for a successful event, and this can take a lot of time and effort.
 Using these handy guides and following the principles behind them will ensure that you’ve covered all bases and that you won’t be wasting anyone’s time (including your own).

 The Merriam-Webster dictionary defines a meeting as “an act or process of coming together.”
 A meeting is a gathering of two or more people coming together for a specific purpose.
 These are commonly held when multiple people need to decide on agendas or ways to achieve a particular goal.
 They may occur when face-to-face interaction is required to make a decision.
 Meetings may also take place over the phone or a video chat.
-A meeting can be informal, such as a social meeting with friends, or formal gathering, such as a business luncheon.
-No matter the purpose of a meeting, whether business-related or not, there are specific tasks which must be completed to accomplish the underlying goal of that meeting.
+A meeting can be informal, such as a social meeting with friends, or a formal gathering, such as a business luncheon.

 So, what is a conference?
 And why don’t we call them a meeting?